MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

 `jsonb`.
 Refer to the [`jsonb` type](/sql/types/jsonb) documentation for the supported operations on this type.

-If your JSON messages have a consistent shape, consider creating a [view](/get-started/key-concepts/#views) that extracts the fields of the JSON into columns:
+If your JSON messages have a consistent shape, we recommend creating a parsing [view](/get-started/key-concepts/#views) that maps the individual fields to columns with the required data types:

 ```sql
 -- extract jsonb into typed columns